wikicite/kukulu/kukulu.md

 # Introduction

 **Kukulu** (named after the Hawaiian word *kūkulu*: to build, construct) is a formal language to express, query, and model data in the database model of [Wikibase].
 Wikibase is primarily known for the knowledge base [Wikidata].
 Its [database model] has official serializations in JSON and in RDF.
-Kukulu defines an alternative [serialization] with extensions to express [queries] and [rules].
+Kukulu defines an [alternative syntax](#syntax) with extensions to express [queries] and [rules].

 [Wikibase]: https://wikiba.se/
 [Wikidata]: https://www.wikidata.org/